only-devices/plaid-test-kit/README.md

 For OAuth testing:
 - Visit [dashboard.plaid.com](https://dashboard.plaid.com)
 - Go to Team Settings → API
-- Add `http://localhost:3000/oauth-redirect` to "Allowed OAuth redirect URIs"
+- Add `http://${HOST}:${PORT}/oauth-redirect` (where HOST and PORT are defined in the .env file for the project) to "Allowed OAuth redirect URIs" -- if these variables aren't set, the defaults of HOST=localhost and PORT=3000 are used
 - Save changes

 ### 4. Start the Server